 The Grassalkovich Palace is the official seat of the president of Slovakia.
 It is a Rococo-late Baroque summer palace with a French garden and is worth a visit.
 I saw a few people were strolling around in its park with free entrance.

 Although the hotel staff provided me a map of the old town, I did not know where to start my round walk and got lost soon after I entered the old town.

 I stopped a local middle-aged man and asked for the direction.
 He did not speak a single English word.
 After examining my map, he managed to help me to locate myself.
-According to the map I had, most of the historical sights are located in the old town.
+According to the map I had, I was able to locate the historical sights in the old town.

 The Bratislava old town was quite flourishing.
 Everywhere was business and crowds.
-Meanwhile, I found it was quite easy to explore the old town and was able to explore the Bratislava old town without any stress.
+Meanwhile, I found it was quite easy to explore the old town without any stress.

 Many tourist groups were in front of Main Square, the center of the old town.
 I could see the famous clock tower from nearly all parts of the inner city.

 The Main Square is the very heart of the Bratislava old town.
 It is also a great place to admire the beautiful architecture and ambience of the city.